 1st year of raving

-Doesn’t like having to go on different websites to find information
+Doesn’t like having to go on different websites to find information about upcoming events

 Discover new artists to stay “in the know”